GoogleCloudPlatform/bq-pii-classifier/docs/guide-auto-dlp.md

 PS: the current solution has one entry point/scheduler but one can extend the solution by adding more schedulers that have different BigQuery scope and/or timing.

+#### Take Note

+Take note of the default or user-defined values for the following variables as they will be used while configuring Auto-DLP outside of this solution in the next section:
+* `project`: the host project where we deploy the solution
+* `bigquery_dataset_name`: the name of the BigQuery dataset that contains the solution tables and views
+* `auto_dlp_results_table_name`: the name of the BigQuery table that Auto-DLP uses to store detailed inspection findings.
+* `tagger_pubsub_topic`: the PubSub topic for table tagging requests

+PS: If you haven't specified these variables in your `.tfvars` file you can find the default values in [variables.tf](../terraform/variables.tf)

 ### Terraform Deployment